bartificer/programming-by-stealth/docs/pbs94.md

 Any function can be written to support an arbitrary number of signatures, but for constructors a very common pattern is to support three signatures:

 1. No arguments.
-2. A list of up to 3 optional arguments for the three attribures most likely to need non-default values.
+2. A list of up to 3 optional arguments for the three attributes most likely to need non-default values.
 3. A single dictionary defining as many attribute values as desired.

 As a concrete example, let's create a final version of the `ImaginaryCurrency` constructor that supports the following three signatures: